Big Order

 Big Order (ビッグオーダー, Biggu Ōdā) is a Japanese manga series written and illustrated by Sakae Esuno.
 It was serialized in Kadokawa Shoten's Shōnen Ace magazine between the November 2011 and September 2016 issues.
 The manga is licensed in North America by Yen Press.
 An original video animation episode by Asread was released on October 3, 2015.
 A 10-episode anime television series adaptation aired in Japan between April and June 2016.

 Plot

-Order users have the ability to grant their wishes with their special powers called Orders.
+Order users are people who have gained special abilities called Orders, which can also give them the power to grant their wishes.
 Eiji Hoshimiya believes he is responsible for the Great Destruction that happened exactly ten years ago because of his wish, which is why he refuses to use his power.
 When the transfer student Rin Kurenai makes a move against him and kidnaps his sister, Eiji's life as an Order user begins and he finds out the truth.